Tag Archives

 Rocking the Merion 1981 U.S. Open hat, as he would for many years.

 • Pleasant Valley CC, Sutton, Mass.: My dad and his business partner, Harvey Howell, owned a polystyrene manufacturing operation south of Worcester, Mass., and they commuted an hour each way from Wellesley and neighboring Dover, every day, my whole growing up.
 There wasn’t much great golf to be played out that way, not back then.
 But there was Pleasant Valley, which for years hosted one of only two PGA Tour stops in New England (the other was The Greater Hartford Open, now The Travelers; PV hosted its final Tour event in 1998).
-So, while it was no design masterpiece, Pleasant Valley was sort of a big deal club among Massholes, and because my dad was a local business guy of some standing, he could arrange games for us there.
-He arranged a lesson for me there, too, the only formal one I ever had as a kid; the teacher was Rick Karbowski, quite a good player out on satellite tours back in the early ‘80s… I played a match there once in college, vs. Assumption College.
+So, while it was no design masterpiece, Pleasant Valley was sort of a big deal club among golfing Massholes.
+Because my dad was a local business guy of some standing, he could arrange games for us there.
+He arranged a lesson for me at PVCC, too, the only formal one I ever had as a kid; the teacher was Rick Karbowski, quite a good player out on satellite tours back in the early ‘80s… I played a match there once in college, vs. Assumption College.
 I was playing no. 1 for Wesleyan that day and drew a guy named Frank Vana, who would go on to win a bunch of Mass.
 Amateurs.
-We were dead even on the 12th or 13th hole when I spied my dad walking along the fairway; he had snuck away from the office, which was just a few miles down the road.
+We were dead even on the 12th or 13th hole when I spied my dad walking along the fairway; he had snuck away from the office, just a few miles down the road.
 I remember being pleased he was there, though I promptly doubled the next hole and bogeyed two more.
 My dad had played enough golf with me to know what sort of volcanic response was coming.
 He got out of there pretty fast.

 I had all sorts of blow-ups like this as a kid, as a young adult… okay, as a full-on grown-up, too.
 My dad’s temperament, on and off the golf course, is really nothing like mine.
 A very mellow dude, he was.
 The worst he would ever say after botching some shot was, “Oh, Hal…” He was surely embarrassed sometimes by my behavior but he never really called me on it, beyond a quiet-but-stern, “That’s enough now.”
 When I heard that, it was time to pull myself together.

 • Pine Valley GC, Clementon, N.J.: When one serves on any sort of course-rating panel, the inevitable question is whether one has played Pine Valley.
 Thanks to my dad, I’ve played it twice, both during my college days.
 He had business contacts at Dupont, and whoever it was (Hugh something?) invited us down during the fall of my freshman and sophomore years.
-They have a bet there, at PVCC, as you readers may know, that guests can’t shoot within 10 shots of their handicaps.
+They have a bet there, at the other PVCC (!), as you readers may know, that guests can’t shoot within 10 shots of their handicaps.
 I never came close to cashing in.
 My dad won that bet twice.
 In his day, he could shoot 84-85 pretty much anywhere.
 This was pre-cell phone, of course, and it would’ve been quite bourgeois to bring a camera, so no pictures exist to mark

 At The Equinox in Manchester, Vt.
 After he had arranged so many games for me, at places like Pine Valley and Merion, it was nice to arrange them for him.